polygon-io/puppet-k8s/README.md

 ## Changes from Fork

-This fork allows kube-apiserver to start without setting the --etcd-cafile, --etcd-certfile, and --etcd-keyfile flags.
+- Allows kube-apiserver to start without setting the --etcd-cafile, --etcd-certfile, and --etcd-keyfile flags.
 They are optional and default to `undef` (this default is different from the original module!).
+- Allows enabling the v2 etcd API by setting `k8s::server::etcd::setup::enable_v2_api` to `true`.

 ## Table of Contents